SasinduDilshara/module-ballerinax-azure.ai.search_local/README.md

 1. Sign in to the [Azure portal](https://portal.azure.com).

-2. Click on "Create a resource" and search for "Azure AI Search".
+2. Click on "Create a resource" and search for "AI Search".

-3. Select "Azure AI Search" and click "Create".
+3. Select "AI Search" and click "Create".

 4. Fill in the required details:
    - Resource group: Select or create a new resource group